 Migrate to New Hardware

 Use the following procedure to migrate Tableau Server from one computer to another.
-Specifically, these steps describe how to move Tableau Server data and configuration settings from your in-production computer to a new computer where Tableau Server is installed.
+Specifically, these steps describe how to move Tableau Server data from your in-production computer to a new computer where Tableau Server is installed.
 Before you start, make sure you have followed the steps in Prepare for the Upgrade, including creating a backup.
 The backup is what you use to restore your Tableau Server data.

-Next, stop Tableau Server.
+Next, stop Tableau Server:

-For more information about restoring Tableau Server data, see Restore from a Backup.
+For more information about restoring Tableau Server data, see Restore from a backup.